o-biotech/public-web-docs/docs/tutorials/cyton-biosensing-board.md

 ![OpenBiotech Connection String Prompt](https://www.fathym.com/iot/img/brainflow_connection_string_prompt.png)

-2. When prompted, paste your Open Biotech device connection string (copied from the previous step).
+2. When prompted, paste your OpenBiotech device connection string (copied from the previous step).

 3. The application will ask you to select which computer port the Cyton is connected to.
 Type the corresponding port selection and hit enter.

 ![OpenBiotech Port Selection](https://www.fathym.com/iot/img/brainflow_port_selection.png)

-If everything is correct, the application will start to read and pull data from the Cyton board, and send them to the device created within Open Biotech.
+If everything is correct, the application will start to read and pull data from the Cyton board, and send them to the device created within OpenBiotech.

 ![OpenBiotech Datastream](https://www.fathym.com/iot/img/brainflow_datastream.png)